 The rules of the "Golden Power Decree"- as already described above in the section "Restrictions on share transfer and shares granting special powers" - attribute to the Government the "special power" of veto on the occasion of resolutions that concern changes to the Bylaws relating to the matters identified by the said "Golden Power Decree" which give rise to "to an exceptional situation, not regulated by national and European legislation governing the industry, of a threat of serious damage to the public interests concerning the safety and operation of the grids and systems and the continuity of supply".
-The power to veto can also be exercised in the form of the imposition of specific provisions or conditions where such suffices to ensure the protection of the public interests in relation to the safety and operation of the grids and plants and the continuity of service provision.
-The veto is announced within 15 days of communication; said terms may be suspended once only for a request for information and until receipt of such, which must be within 10 days.
+The power to veto can also be exercised in the form of the imposition of specific provisions or conditions where such suffices to ensure the protection of the public interests in relation to the safety and operation; said terms may be suspended once only for a request for information and until receipt of such, which must be within 10 days.
 The resolutions, acts or operations adopted or implemented in breach of the disclosure obligations or in breach of the conditions, provisions or veto established by the Government are null.
 The Government may also demand that the company and any counterparty restore the previous situation at its own expense.
 Anyone not complying with the provisions relating to notification and veto, unless the action is a crime, is subject to the administrative sanctions specified in the "Golden Power Decree".

 In addition, according to the provisions of Art.
 3, paragraph 3, of the "Privatisation Law", Terna's Bylaws state that the rules of Art.
-6.4 of the said Bylaws relating to the "maximum shareholding limit" already illustrated in the section "Restrictions on share transfer and special rights" cannot be amended.
+6.3 of the said Bylaws relating to the "maximum shareholding limit" already illustrated in the section "Restrictions on share transfer and special rights" cannot be amended.

-Indemnities for Directors in case of resignation, discharge or cessation of relation following a public take-over bid

-(pursuant to Article 123-bis, paragraph 1, letter i) of the Consolidated Law on Finance)
+Indemnities for Directors in case of resignation, discharge or cessation of relation following a public take-over bid (pursuant to Article 123-bis, paragraph 1, letter i) of the Consolidated Law on Finance)